interlay/interlay.github.io/docs/interlay/tokenomics.md

 The INTR token’s main purposes are:

 * **Governance**- INTR holders vote on governance proposals and elect council members to make operational decisions.
 * **Utility**.
-Mit-term, Interlay will support transaction fee payments in INTR and other digital assets, in addition to DOT.
+Mid-term, Interlay will support transaction fee payments in INTR and other digital assets, in addition to DOT.

 ## Supply and Emission